groda/openstack-pals/README.md

 ## Description

 This project provides a shell script with a menu-driven interface to support common tasks using the OpenStack command-line API client.
-It aims to simplify and automate frequent OpenStack operations.
+It aims to simplify and automate frequent OpenStack operations, while also serving as a learning tool to deepen understanding of OpenStack and command-line scripting.

 ## Installation